-Craig Lemay drew attention to the beIN network and broadcasting rights in the Middle East.
-Pay Television has changed the way people watch sports in the region, and other broadcasters often view beIN’s monopoly over broadcasting rights as aggressive.
-The network has 40% of global media rights, and these include copyrights and audio/visual rights over broadcasting.
+Craig LaMay drew attention to the beIN network and broadcasting rights in the Middle East.
+Pay television has changed the way people watch sports in the region, and other broadcasters often view beIN’s monopoly over broadcasting rights as aggressive.
+The network has 40 percent of global media rights, and these include copyrights and audio/visual rights over broadcasting.
 However, the network is not just limited to sports channels but also has several entertainment stations.
-60% of the content produced is in Arabic, and according to statistics, 66% of total viewership over television for the FIFA 2018 World Cup was through beIN sports channels.
+Sixty percent of the content produced is in Arabic, and according to statistics, 66 percent of total viewership over television for the FIFA 2018 World Cup was through beIN sports channels.
 An understudied area with regards to the beIN network is the entry of the beOUTQ network, which is a pirate pay-television broadcaster and is an example of industrial level piracy of broadcasting.
 The network not only pirates channels from the beIN network but also channels from Europe and the US.
-Craig suggested the need to examine the nature of pay television and the issue of piracy in broadcasting and its implications for beIN in the long run.
+Craig LaMay suggested the need to examine the nature of pay television and the issue of piracy in broadcasting and its implications for beIN in the long run.

 The literature on sports gives examples of how sports can be used as a medium through which refugees can be integrated into the social and political fabric of a country.
 However, this is not always the case, as seen with Palestinian refugees in Lebanon.
 The Palestinians in Lebanon are a stateless people, and the football federation in the country has put a cap on the number of Palestinian players that can play in a team.
 Each club team is allowed to have only one Palestinian player, and they cannot play as a goalkeeper.
 Palestinian are also restricted from holding property in Lebanon as well as are banned from 30 professions, which is another form of discrimination that they have to face.
 In response to these restrictions on joining Lebanese football clubs and teams, Palestinians have formed their leagues under which they have formed teams and hold matches.
 Danyel Reiche’s presentation shed light on these issues and proposed four areas, which could be studied in regards to Palestinian football players, i.e., Palestinian diaspora clubs elsewhere, Palestinian football in Israel, the condition of Palestinians as stateless people in Lebanon and the efforts to gain statehood by recognition.
 Reiche’s focus would be to examine the cap on players, when and why it was introduced, and discrimination of Palestinian players in Lebanese football.